 If required add 1 tbs of cold milk at a time and prepare a dough.
 Don’t over knead it as it can result in soft and chewy cookies.
-For this particular measurement I have use 2 tbs of milk.
+For this recipe, I have used 2 tbs of milk.

-Keep the oven for preheating at 160 °C. Meanwhile take the dough out from refrigerator and slice it into ½ inch in thickness.
+Keep the oven for preheating at 160 °C. Meanwhile, take the dough out from the refrigerator and slice it into ½ inch in thickness.
 All the cookies should be of same thickness and size.
 It helps in even baking.

 Once baked, take the tray out and place all the baked cookies on a wired rack.